 - 1. The Business Cycle

 - 1.1 Stylized Facts

 - 1.2 A Closer Look at Unemployment

-- 1.3 A Closer Look at Inflation
+- 1.3 A Closer Look at Inflation and Deflation

 - 1.4 A Stylized Business Cycle

 - 2. Macroeconomic Theories

 - 2.1 Simplifying Assumptions

 - 2.2 The Classical Model

 - 3. The Great Depression and Keynes

 - 3.1 The Keynesian Theory

 - 3.2 Persistent Unemployment and The Keynesian Labor Market Theory

 - 3.3 The Multiplier

 - 3.4 Comparing Classical and Keynesian Views

 - 4. Macroeconomic History and Recent Developments

-- 4.1 The Crisis of the 1970s and Retreat From Keynesian Economics
+- 4.1 Changing Views on Macroeconomics

 - 4.2 Macroeconomics for the Twenty-First Century